 PL/pgSQL adds the power of a procedural language to the flexibility and ease of SQL.
 With PL/pgSQL you can use all the data types, columns, operators and functions of SQL.

 Because PL/pgSQL functions run inside PostgreSQL, these functions will run on any platform where PostgreSQL runs.
-Thus you can reuse code and reduce development costs.
+Thus you can reuse code and have less development costs.

 Developing in PL/pgSQL is pretty straight forward, especially if you have developed in other database procedural languages, such as Oracle's PL/SQL.
 Two good ways of developing in PL/pgSQL are: